An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 (c) specifying the architectural mechanism by which the model responds;

-(d) assessing consequences of non-adoption.
+(d) assessing the consequences of non-adoption.

 2.4 The defence is structured in two tiers:

-(a) Twelve foundational objections requiring full constitutional analysis;
+(a) twelve foundational objections requiring full constitutional analysis;

-(b) A further catalogue of strategic objections addressed in standardised form.
+(b) a further catalogue of strategic objections addressed in standardised form.

 3. Standard of Constitutional Review